 Smith Mountain Lake in the fall is a glorious place to be.
-It is full of crisp, clear sunshiny days and last minute plans for cook-outs and day trips.
+It is full of crisp, clear sunshiny days and last-minute plans for cook-outs and day trips.
 It is the time to put your favorite sweater on and take walks in the woods.
 It is time to take pictures of the colorful leaves and grill out on the deck.
-I have to admit fall is one of my favorite times of year, and of course food even tastes better in the cool fall air.
-Whether your fall meals are indoors or out, the article below by the folks at The Lake Channel will help you be sure you are well prepared for the experience.
+I have to admit fall is one of my favorite times of the year, and of course, food even tastes better in the cool fall air.
+Whether your fall meals are indoors or out, the article below by the folks at The Lake Channel will help you be sure you are well-prepared for the experience.

-In order to prepare your food quickly and without a lot of clean up, you need to make sure you have the right equipment.
+To prepare your food quickly and without a lot of cleanup, you need to make sure you have the right equipment.
 You may or may not already be familiar with these pieces of cooking equipment.

 Rice Cooker/Vegetable Steamer

 This is a big labor saver, just throw in the ingredients and turn it on 15-20 minutes before serving.
 It also doubles as a serving bowl, reducing dishes!

 Large (30 quarts) turkey fryer/boiling pot with its propane gas supply.
 Another opportunity to get the men involved and to keep the cooking out of the kitchen.
 Be sure to get a fryer with a very sturdy and strong base.
 Our first fryer was rickety (OK, cheap), and when we tried to use it the tubing caught on fire!
 Our second one has been wonderful, and we have enjoyed trying different spices and rubs on the turkey to enhance the flavor.
 My tip for the fryer is – Don’t buy whole turkeys, just buy the bone-in turkey breasts.
 You can cook 2 turkey breasts instead of one turkey and get more meat as a result.
 It is amazing how juicy and tender it is.